m15r/react-native-wiz/README.md

 ```

 ### 3. Handling completion
 You'll probably want your usual component action to mark the wizard action as completed.
 By default, actions are passed through along with the children of `Wiz.View`.
-This means all you have to do is change the `completed` prop to `true`, or use the `complete()` method.
+This means all you have to do is change the `completed` prop to `true`.
+Alternatively, you can use the `complete()` method.

 ```jsx
 export default function MyComponent() {